Abarim Publications' online Biblical Hebrew Dictionary

 - The masculine noun אור ('ur), meaning flame (Isaiah 50:11, Ezekiel 5:2).

-- The masculine noun מאור (ma'or), which is the Bible's common word for luminary: the moon (Psalm 74:16, mentioned along with the sun), the seven lamps of the tabernacle's lamp-stand (Exodus 35:14), the eyes (Proverbs 15:30), and the face or presence of God (Psalm 90:8).
-Note how oddly the sun is never called a מאור (ma'or).
-The only time it hints at the sun being a luminary is in Genesis 1:14-19, but the sun is never mentioned, and here at Abarim Publications we believe that the fourth day, the Day of Lights, is not about the sun, moon and stars (see our survey of Genesis 1).
+- The masculine noun מאור (ma'or), which is the Bible's common word for any agent of light: stars (Genesis 1:14), lamps (Exodus 35:14), the eyes (Proverbs 15:30), and the face or presence of God (Psalm 90:8).
+Note that the very common words for sun and moon do not occur in Genesis 1:14-19, and here at Abarim Publications we suspect that the fourth day, the Day of Lights, is not specifically about the sun, moon and stars (see our survey of Genesis 1).

 - The feminine noun מאורה (me'ura), a curious word which only Isaiah uses as something that belongs to a viper and to which a child will stretch out its hand without risk (Isaiah 11:8).
 Traditionally, this word is interpreted as the viper's den but that doesn't seem to cut it.
 Since the masculine version of this word may denote a person's eyes, perhaps Isaiah had the snake's fiery stare in mind.